-- Clip the cold sensor (8) over the end of the preformed pipe adjacent to the union (2) at the solar cold outlet connection. - Insulate the lower end of the preformed pipe (3), cold sensor and union (2), with an 80 mm long x 35 mm ID piece of insulation (11) and secure with two cable ties (12). - Connect the hot sensor lead from the solar collector installation to the hot sensor cable connector at the side of the solar control unit (6).
+- Clip the cold sensor (8) over the end of the preformed pipe adjacent to the union (2) at the solar cold outlet connection.
+It is recommended to position the cold sensor on the underside of the pipe and point the sensor lead away from the tank. - Wrap the slit end of the pipe insulation (10) around the lower end of the preformed pipe (3), cold sensor (8) and union (2), with the slit side around the cold sensor, and secure with two cable ties (12) allowing for the sensor lead to penetrate through the insulation. - Connect the hot sensor lead from the solar collector installation to the hot sensor cable connector at the side of the solar control unit (6).
 The hot sensor lead is supplied in the collector installation kit and the procedure for its installation is in the collector installation kit's installation instructions.
 Bundle up any excess hot sensor lead and tie off in a location where it won't sustain damage, such as tied to the outside of the insulation on the solar cold pipe.